mikeCenters/Baby-Affinity/README.md

 # Change Log:
+## version 2.0.2:
+- Migrated Store and SystemLogger to packages.

 ## version 2.0.1:
 - Fixed bug with Name Preview Card
     - Name Preview was not changing `Sex` when the user would change the property.